JohnLCaron/rlauxe/docs/CaseStudies.md

   estimated_samples_to_audit
 ````

 Note that this gives us the number of samples estimated for each audit round, from the CORLA "super simple" algorithm.
-We can compare these estimates with the CORLA software's estimates (estimates can be seen in Rlauxe Viewer AuditRoundsTable).
+We can compare these estimates with the CORLA software's estimates (estimates can be seen in Rlauxe Viewer _AuditRoundsTable_).

 * There are 725 contests listed on round1/contest.csv.
 There are 295 listed in detail.xml.
 I was told they dont have precinct data (or CVRs?) for contests >= 260.
-SO we restrict our attension to those 259 contests.
+So we restrict our attention to those 259 contests.

 * createColoradoElectionFromDetailXmlAndPrecincts: contestRound, electionDetailXml, precinctResults -> precinctCvrs -> CvrExport.csv

 * createCorla2024sortedCards: use CardSortMerge to convert to AuditableCard, assign prn, sort and write sortedCards (900 Mb, 120 Mb zipped)

-The file data/2024audit/**targetedContests.xlsx** shows contests selected for audit, eg:
+The file data/2024audit/_targetedContests.xlsx_ shows contests selected for audit, eg:

 ````
   "County","Contest","Vote For","Lowest Winner","Highest Loser","Contest Margin","Diluted Margin","Risk Limit","Estimated # of CVRs to audit","# of CVRs","Remarks",,,,,,,,,,,,,,,,